tskauli/MorsePaddles/README.md

 # MorsePaddles
 This design is for 3D-printed iambic paddles for sending Morse code.
 The design is simple, but provides precise movement with adjustable force and travel.
 Design features include a printed rocker hinge, force adjustment by a sliding spring, travel adjustment using a modified screw, ergonomic grip and general simplicity and precision.
 The design is compact and well suited for portable use.

+The version 2 of the paddles is a bit sleeker, and also more robust against pushing the arms out or place, thanks to a base that extends under the full length of the arms.
+The space inside is a bit more tight, and the central screw has to be shorter.
+Otherwise the design is essentially the same as the first version.
+These instructions are not updated with new images of everything, and both designs work just fine.
+Version 2 is used in the Compact QCX enclosure.